 Results of the testing and monitoring activities described below may trigger action according to the Emergency and Remedial Response Plan.
+Should any anomalous results be identified, Pelican will consult with EPA to implement the response actions identified in the Emergency and Remedial Response Plan.

-Strategy and Approach for Testing and Monitoring
+Strategy & Approach for Testing and Monitoring